 In many situations, people start to question themselves, or they blame themselves, or they make themselves wrong for having had the experience that they had.

-NVC helps us to connect to the underlying needs, attend to our mourning in a life- connected way, and to be able to forgive ourselves based on having acted with the best information we had at the time in order to try to meet our needs.
+NVC helps us to connect to the underlying needs, attend to our mourning in a life-connected way, and to be able to make amends with any part of ourselves involved in guilt, shame, or self-blame — because of an awareness that we acted with the best information we had at the time in order to try to meet our needs.

-Using NVC skills, you can avoid the painful cycle of shame, guilt, and depression by connecting to underline needs, and then finding different strategies that are more likely to fulfill those needs.
+Using NVC skills, you can avoid the painful cycle of shame, guilt, and depression by connecting to underlying needs, and then finding different strategies that are more likely to fulfill those needs.

-Using NVC to develop healthy intra-personal communication skills can help you avoid unnecessary suffering and access more interior clarity about how you are and what next steps could be.
+Using NVC to develop healthy intra-personal communication skills can help you avoid any unnecessary suffering coming from shame or self-blame, and to access more interior clarity about how you are and what next steps could be.